U.S. Naval Station Guantanamo Bay

 National Capital Region (NCR)

 Most OMC personnel live and work in the National Capital Region and travel to Guantanamo Bay, Cuba, as required.
-OMC provides office space and resources in the NCR for the following OMC personnel and participants: Office of the Convening Authority, Office of the Chief Prosecutor, Office of the Chief Defense Counsel, Office of the Military Commissions Trial Judiciary, and the U.S. Court of Military Commission Review.
+OMC provides office space and resources in the NCR for the following OMC personnel and participants: Office of the Convening Authority, Office of the Chief Prosecutor, Office of the Military Commissions Defense Organization, Office of the Military Commissions Trial Judiciary, and the U.S. Court of Military Commission Review.